-Use AR Library to import complete 3D objects, audio clips, patch assets and scripts into your Spark AR Studio projects.
+Use AR Library to import complete 3D objects, audio clips, patch assets, textures and scripts into your Spark AR Studio projects.
 It's a quick and easy way to start building your own effects.

 AR Library includes assets provided by Facebook and Sketchfab:

 Attribution is provided automatically when people view the effect.
 You don’t need to provide attribution when publishing your effect.

 To see the license for each asset, select the asset in AR Library.

 To open AR library, click the Library icon in the toolbar:

 AR Library will open in a separate window:

 To find assets either browse categories using the menu on the left, or use the search bar.

 Use these 3D objects for prototyping.
 To find them: